How Doctors Can Stop Stigmatizing — And Start Helping — Kids With Obesity

 "What the evidence shows is that you need frequent, intensive contact with multidisciplinary teams," says Brooke Sweeney, a pediatrician and the medical director of Weight Management Services at Children's Mercy in Kansas City, Mo., a program that takes a similar approach to IDEAL.
 "Making ... changes is extremely difficult.
 You need lots of support to actually do this," she says.

 Sweeney points to a 2010 review article looking at kids' weight management programs.
-The more frequently families met with clinicians and the more comprehensive the approach — that is, interventions that targeted diet, exercise, behavior, and family dynamics all at once — the more helpful the programs seemed to be.
+The more frequently families met with clinicians and the more comprehensive the approach — that is, interventions that targeted diet, exercise, behavior and family dynamics all at once — the more helpful the programs seemed to be.

 The challenge for many of these centers, Sweeney says, is keeping up with the demand.
 When she talks with colleagues doing similar work across the country, they say many of their programs have long waiting lists.
-Insurance sometimes doesn't pay for the non-medical parts of these programs, she adds, and they often rely heavily on grant funding.
+Insurance sometimes doesn't pay for the nonmedical parts of these programs, she adds, and they often rely heavily on grant funding.

 Still, Sweeney is heartened by the success stories.
 And success, she adds, isn't always defined as significant weight loss.
 It's more important that kids learn to move their bodies and enjoy healthy foods.